Highpoint2000/webserver-scanner/README.md

 ### v1.3:
-- Added Auto Scan Mode for ALL Devices including settings (blacklist on/off, sensivity, scan hold time)
-      ---> To do this, set the query off PE5PVB Firmware in the header of the script to 'false'!
+- Added Auto Scan Mode for ALL Devices including settings (blacklist on/off, sensivity, scan hold time).
+To do this, set the query off PE5PVB Firmware in the header of the script to 'false'.
-      ---> Only for ADMIN- oder TUNE-Athentification!
 - Default values ​​for mode, sensitivity and scan hold time can be set in the script
 - blacklist on/off and sensivity have affect the manual search mode << >>
 - To use the blacklist option, a file /web/scanner/blacklist.txt must be created  (For example, the frequencies that should not be logged must be: 89.800 89.400 100.80 ...
 They can be written next to or below each other with spaces)